FunctionalJerk/FunctionalJerk.github.io/projects/Synth.md

 - rotary encoder
 - trigger button

-I will upload a detailed build-documentation to [GitHub](https://github.com/FunctionalJerk/bela-grainsynth) shortly.
+Oonce I have cured some of it's current problems, I will upload a better demo video, aswell as a detailed build-documentation to [GitHub](https://github.com/FunctionalJerk/bela-grainsynth),
 As of now, there's only source Code to be found there.

 ---